Rouyn Noranda Airport

 📖 Plain English Explanation:

-This is the base forecast condition.
-Winds will be variable in direction at 3kt.
+Winds from the Northeast (40°) at 10 kt.
 Visibility will be moderate at 2SM.
 Weather conditions: Light Snow.
-Scattered clouds at 800 feet, Overcast skies at 2000 feet.
+Overcast skies at 1200 feet.
 Instrument Flight Rules (IFR) conditions - instrument flying required.

 Visibility